-The Dogon Tribe
+The Dogon of Mali

 It was the isolation of the Dogon tribe, who lived so high in the Cliffs of Bandiagara, that has permitted the mythology to survive to the present in its purest state.
 There was an indication that the Nummo may have helped the Dogon create the mythology.

 According to Dorey, so much of the belief system was intertwined with the Dogon's daily existence, that there was the sense the mythology was deliberately manufactured in a way that would help them remember it.
-Even the descriptions of the serpent and fish like Nummo, were exhibited in the jewellery, clothing and tattoos of the Dogon.
+Even the descriptions of the serpent and fish like Nummo, were exhibited in the jewellery, clothing and tattoos of the Dogon women.
 Perhaps in the isolated Dogon, the Nummo saw an opportunity for the truth to survive.